 Another important thing to remember when using Amibroker is that a trading system is only as good as the data you’re using.

 It is essential to use high quality, clean stock data.
 Otherwise you will end up with a flawed trading system that will lose money in real trading.
 I use the services at Norgate Premium Data and am very happy, especially with the new historical constituents database which comes with the new NDU program.
 You can get a free trial of the service here.

 AFL in my courses

-If you are looking for Amibroker AFL, my courses contain a collection of over 20 trading systems, some trend following and some mean reverting.
-These are tested on at least ten years of historical stock data, and in the case of my new Trend Following For Stocks course, the system and code has been back-tested over 30 years.
+If you are looking for Amibroker AFL, my courses contain a collection of trading systems, some trend following and some mean reverting.
+These are tested on at least ten years of historical stock data in most situations and the systems come with full Amibroker source code.

 The trading systems shown on my courses are the best trading systems I’ve found from years of back-testing and research.
-They produce returns ranging from 13% CAR (compound annual return) to over 50% CAR.
-And they are all simple, straightforward systems that can be easily implemented on a daily or weekly basis.
+They are all simple, straightforward systems that can be easily implemented on a daily or weekly basis.

 The best resources for Amibroker AFL can be found via the Amibroker AFL library or one of the Amibroker yahoo forums.
 Here there are usually plenty of generous traders who are happy to share some of their code and give assistance if needed.